SpectralVectors/TransMat/README.md

 I'm planning on first getting all the nodes that have direct equivalents sorted out, then looking at nodes that require custom coded solutions.

 ## Limitations

+Blender's Mapping node uses a 3D system, but as Unreal's TexCoord node is 2D, it had to be modified.
+How big a difference that will make remains to be seen.

 Node groups work with the __'Transfer Material'__ function, but, for now, in order to bake textures in Groups, the groups must be broken.